MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaAdminPeoplePronoun.md

 ## SYNOPSIS
 Update the properties of a pronounsSettings object in an organization.
 For more information on settings to manage pronouns support, see Manage pronouns settings for an organization using the Microsoft Graph API.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgAdminPeoplePronoun](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Update-MgAdminPeoplePronoun?view=graph-powershell-1.0)

 ## SYNTAX